fairlearn/fairlearn/docs/user_guide/faq.rst

     mathematical (and hence algorithmic) expression - justice, due process and righting historic iniquities for example.

-Can Fairlearn be used to detect bias in datasets?
+Can the Fairlearn library be used to detect bias in datasets?
     We do not have concrete plans for this at the present time.

-Can Fairlearn recommend ways to make my model fairer?
+Can the Fairlearn library recommend ways to make my model fairer?
-    No. Fairlearn is not magic.

     Fairness is a social concept, and no technological solution can make things fair automatically.
-    In order to use Fairlearn successfully, you first need to work out what fairness means for your particular problem.
+    In order to use the Fairlearn library successfully, you first need to work out what fairness means for your particular problem.
+    We aim to provide a rich discussion of the topic of fairness in machine learning on this website, together with links to the literature.
-    Once that is determined, you can then work out how to use the various algorithms and fairness metrics which Fairlearn supports to develop models which are *fairer by the standard you have chosen*.
+    Once you have determined what fairness means for your machine pipeline, you can then work out how to use the various algorithms and fairness metrics which Fairlearn supports to develop models which are *fairer by the standard you have chosen*.

 What unfairness mitigation techniques does Fairlearn support?
     Please see our :ref:`mitigation` section.